DJLee68/Resume/README.md

 - 4.22 / 4.5 GPA
 - 4.36 / 4.5 Major GPA

-## Internship
+## Career
-- Jul.2019 ~ Present / Working as an Intern in Uniquify(In San Jose, California, USA).
+- Jul.2019 ~ July.2020 / Working as an Intern in Uniquify(In San Jose, California, USA).
 Working as an Aritificial Intelligence Engineer.
+- Aug.2020 ~ Present / Working as an AI Engineer in Uniquify(In San Jose, California, USA).
   - Develop on unix environment & mostly Tensorflow/Keras platform
   - Apply the deep learning technology in multiple fields
   - Create different neural network architectures to compare the performance on MNIST, affNIST, eMNIST, CIFAR10, Imagenet dataset